Ryzen 9 9900X vs Core Ultra 9 285K

 The Bottom Line

 At $499.99, the Ryzen 9 9900X is the most affordable option.
 It takes the lead in tdp and cache.
-Tagged as Best Value and Best Performance.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths